Skip to Content Skip to Navigation

 About The Scholarship Honor Brunch

-Student scholarship recipients are honored each spring at Marshall University during the Scholarship Honor Brunch, hosted by the Marshall University Foundation.
+Student scholarship recipients were honored April 13, 2024, at Marshall University during the 2024 Scholarship Honor Brunch, hosted by the Marshall University Foundation.
 This annual event recognizes those students who are beneficiaries of privately funded scholarships, as well as the donors and families who made the awards possible.

-Dr. Ron Area, CEO and senior vice president of development of the Foundation, said that the event, which welcomes more than 400 students and donors who attend in the Don Morris Room of the Memorial Student Center, is one of the highlights of the entire Marshall University calendar.
+Dr. Ron Area, CEO and senior vice president of development of the Marshall Foundation, delivered a special welcome to more than 400 students and donors who attended the event in the Don Morris Room of the Memorial Student Center.

-“The Scholarship Honor Brunch brings together scholarship beneficiaries and award benefactors and highlights our mission to maximize continuous financial support for Marshall University and its students,” Area said.
-“We are absolutely committed to increasing the accessibility of education for our students and are thankful for the benevolence of our donors who truly support their Marshall family through their donations as well as their presence here today.”
+“The Scholarship Honor Brunch unites scholarship recipients and donors, underscoring our dedication to enhancing ongoing support for Marshall University and its students,” Area said.
+“We are steadfast in our mission to broaden educational access for our students and deeply grateful for the generosity of our donors, who invest in Marshall through their contributions and active participation in today’s event.”

 Contact Us